Bolton Artillery: Books on the Bolton Artillery

+A chapter is included on the history of the Bolton Artillery bands first established in 1861 and how the Band of the Lancashire Artillery Volunteers was formed at Bolton in 1967, located there largely due to the strength and reputation of the 253 Regiment Band.
+Today it proudly continues from its Bolton base being the only Gunner band in the Army.

+The final part of the book contains three previously unpublished memoirs written by officers who served the Bolton Artillery as part of their own military histories.
+Col Mike Taylor CBE TD, Maj Chris Vere MBE TD, and Colonel Dennis Walton MC CBE TD.

 Memorials

 The Bolton Artillery Memorial consists of a stone cenotaph standing in Nelson Square Gardens in Bolton.
-It lists 151 members of the Bolton Artillery who died during World War I, many of whom were serving with other units at the time of their death.
-It lists another 151 names of those who died in World War II.
-Two wooden panels listing 153 names for World War I and another 153 for World War II are in the Army Reserve Centre at Nelson Street, Bolton, having originally been in the Bolton Artillery's drill hall at Silverwell Street.
-Also at the Army Reserve Centre having been at the Silverwell Street drill hall are two framed rolls of honour listing the members of the Bolton Artillery's Sergeants' Mess who died in World War I (9) and World War II (15).
+It lists 151 members of the Bolton Artillery who died during the First World War, many of whom were serving with other units at the time of their death.
+It lists another 151 names of those who died in the Second World War.
+Two wooden panels listing 153 names for the First World War and another 153 for the Second World War are in the Army Reserve Centre at Nelson Street, Bolton, having originally been in the Bolton Artillery's drill hall at Silverwell Street.
+Also at the Army Reserve Centre having been at the Silverwell Street drill hall are two framed rolls of honour listing the members of the Bolton Artillery's Sergeants' Mess who died in the First World War (9) and the Second World War (15).
 A small plaque to the members of the Bolton Artillery who died in the two world wars was erected in St Peter's Church, Bolton, in 2003.